Zaalouk, our preferred Moroccan salad

 How to make zaalouk

-There are as many zaalouk recipes as dadas (traditional woman cooks) and we share with you the one we make at home and love.
+There are as many zaalouk recipes or eggplant salad recipe as dadas (traditional woman cooks) and we share with you the one we make at home and love.

 1. First, grill the aubergines on the fire, you can also roast them in the oven for about 30 minutes at 350º F. To facilitate peeling you can insert them in a plastic bag for some minutes, the natural steam will soften the skin and will give a much tender texture to the flesh.